Research Experience for Medical Students (REMS)

 The goal of the program is to provide hands-on experience and training in basic, behavioral, social, or translational (clinical) research by the future physicians of North Dakota.
 The REMS program also provides an excellent training opportunity for those medical students who may be considering placement in the UND SMHS Physician-Scientist Training Program for completion of an M.D./Ph.D..

-- This competitive program will support up to eight weeks of summer research under the direction of faculty members in the UND School of Medicine & Health Sciences (SMHS).
+- This program supports eight weeks of summer research under the direction of faculty members in the UND School of Medicine & Health Sciences (SMHS).
+Clinical faculty members external to UND may also serve as mentors with prior approval.

 - Interested participants should identify a faculty sponsor who has agreed to sponsor a summer research experience student.
 The student should then contact the faculty member(s) to discuss potential projects.